igorski/VSTSID/README.md

 after which you can use _make_ to build the application.

-The project has been developed against the VST 3.6.8 Audio Plug-Ins SDK on OS X. It should work completely via CLI without requiring XCode.
+The project has been developed against the VST 3.6.8 Audio Plug-Ins SDK on OS X (see dependencies listed below).
+It should work completely via CLI without requiring XCode.
 As such, Windows and Linux builds might require an update of the CMakeLists.txt file (see below).

 ### Environment setup

-Apart from having CMake and a _g++_ compiler, the only dependency required is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html).
+Apart from having _CMake_ and a _g++_ compiler, the only dependency required is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html).
 Update _CMakeLists.txt_ to point to the root of the SDK's installation location (see "VST Sources").